Robert Irwin: Early life

-Robert Clarence Irwin was born on 1 December 2003 in Buderim, Queensland.
-His father, Steve Irwin (1962–2006), was an Australian conservationist best known for his wildlife documentary series The Crocodile Hunter (1996–2004).
-He owned and operated Australia Zoo with his wife Terri Irwin, an American zoologist from Eugene, Oregon.
-Irwin was named after his paternal and maternal grandfathers, Bob Irwin and Clarence Raines.
-He has an older sister, Bindi, who is also a conservationist and television personality.
+Robert Clarence Irwin was born on 1 December 2003 in Buderim, Queensland, the only son and youngest child of Steve Irwin (1962–2006) and Terri Irwin (b.
+1964).
+His father was an Australian conservationist and his mother is an American naturalist from Eugene, Oregon.
+They owned and operated Australia Zoo together and rose to international prominence with their wildlife documentary series The Crocodile Hunter (1996–2004).
+Irwin was named after his paternal and maternal grandfathers: Bob Irwin (b.
+1939), the co-founder of Australia Zoo, and Clarence Raines (1921–2008), a World War II veteran.
+His older sister, Bindi (b.
+1998), is also a conservationist and television presenter.
 The siblings are dual citizens of Australia and the United States, and are of English, Irish, and Swedish descent.

-During a public show one month after Irwin was born, his father carried him in his arm while hand feeding a chicken carcass to a 3.8 metre saltwater crocodile.
-Irwin was close to the reptile, and comparisons were made in the press to the singer Michael Jackson dangling his son Prince outside of a German hotel window.
+Irwin was blessed by Tibetan Buddhist nuns during a ceremony held by his parents at Australia Zoo one month after he was born.
+Moments later, his father carried him in his arm while hand feeding a chicken carcass to a 3.8 metre saltwater crocodile named Murray.
+Irwin was close to the reptile, which sparked international media outrage and brought comparisons to the singer Michael Jackson dangling his son outside of a hotel window one year prior.
 The incident prompted the Queensland Government to change its crocodile handling laws, banning children and untrained adults from entering crocodile enclosures.
 Special dispensation, however, was granted to a child who met a very strict set of guidelines and training requirements.

-When Irwin was two years old, his father was killed by a stingray injury to the heart while filming an underwater documentary.
-His mother was named the sole owner of Australia Zoo, where he and his sister were homeschooled following their father's death.
-In 2012, at age 8 years and nine months, and after extensive training and under expert supervision, Irwin was allowed to feed freshwater crocodiles for the first time, whose males max out at about 3 m.
+When Irwin was two years old, his father was killed by a stingray barb injury to the heart while filming an underwater documentary.
+He was homeschooled at Australia Zoo for his entire education, allowing flexibility for his wildlife and media commitments.
+Irwin developed an interest in photography partly through his father; he found it to be an "individual" way of continuing his work.
+He started taking photographs when he was six years old using a point-and-shoot camera and later received his first DSLR, the Canon EOS 700D.
+He graduated high school with two TAFE certificates when he was fifteen years old.